-The terminology for the cross-sectional imaging techniques used to evaluate for GI bleeding can be confusing, as the terms and technical parameters used can vary by institution.
-In Appendix S3, we will give a general overview of the terminology used for these techniques.
+The terminology used for the cross-sectional imaging techniques to evaluate for GI bleeding can be confusing as the terms used, and technical parameters can vary by institution.
+In Supplementary Appendix S3 (see Supplementary Digital Content 1, http://links. lww.com/AJG/D143), we give a general overview of the terminology used for these techniques.